HILLTOP

 Volunteer at Tacoma Community House, then head to Johnson Candy Co for a hand-dipped ice cream bar (they’re a must!).
 Meet a friend for breakfast at Red Elm, spend half an hour at McCarver park for fresh air and mountain views.
 Pick up some barbecue at Bob’s Bar-B-Q Pit.
 Enroll in dance classes and summer camps at Tacoma Urban Performing Arts Center.

 If you’d really like to engage in this neighborhood, understand its roots, its concerns, its causes, and get deeper into what it means to participate in this community, get involved in the Hilltop Action Coalition.
-The HAC meets monthly in the community room at the Hilltop Regional Health Center during non-pandemic times.
-For now, catch up with them every Monday on Facebook LIVE for their Virtual Weekly Update.
+The HAC meets monthly at the Bryant Neighborhood Center.
 Know your neighborhood!
 Further your education at an extension of The Evergreen State College located right here in the neighborhood.
 Take a swim and get to know your neighbors at the People's Community Center, and enjoy the annual Hilltop Street Fair every August.

 Origins & Gentrification